cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 A successful query will return with the results as a field along with a count of the total results available, plus the offset used for the set of results returned.
 This is to allow for pagination through the results.
+Results are sorted so that the most recent audit event in the time range is returned first.

 If there are no results, an empty set of results will be returned (pretty-printed here for display)::